-One of my goals for the semester is to improve Would you help me look for ways to work on that goal? • I am nervous about Can you watch me to see how I do and give me feedback afterward? • I feel that I was weak on How did I do? • Was my work helpful to you?
+• One of my goals for the semester is to improve Would you help me look for ways to work on that goal? • I am nervous about Can you watch me to see how I do and give me feedback afterward? • I feel that I was weak on How did I do? • Was my work helpful to you?
 Did I give you the answer that you needed? • What's one thing you see me doing, or failing to do, that is getting in my way of learning?

-J. Professional Conference Requirement

-In addition to the legal skills your extern will develop by virtue of the work done at your organization, the student will have the opportunity to focus on the professional skills of organization, management, speaking and listening.
-Each extern is required to organize, plan, and run a professional conference during the semester in which the student, supervisor, and Professor Anderson discuss the extern's goals and/or progress.
-The meeting may be held in person or via video conference, and your extern will be responsible for all aspects of the meeting.
+Professional Conference Requirement: In addition to the legal skills your extern will develop by virtue of the work done at your organization, the student will have the opportunity to focus on the professional skills of organization, management, speaking and listening.
+Each extern is required to organize, plan, and run a professional conference during semester in which the student, supervisor, and Professor Copeland discuss the extern's goals and/or progress.
+The meeting is generally held at the field placement (in-person for local externships, and via video conference for remote placements), and your extern will be responsible for all aspects of the meeting.
 You can attend, or you can designate another attorney who has worked with the student.